Peter of Spain

-It is still not possible to establish the date of origin of the Tractatus, the work that has enjoyed such enormous success, the Tractatus, is believed to have been written any time between the 1220s and the 1250s (Ebbessen 2013, 68–69).
+It is still not possible to establish the date of origin of the Tractatus, the work that has enjoyed such enormous success.
+Recent scholarship suggests that it could have been written any time between the 1220s and the 1250s (Ebbessen 2013, 68–69).
 It has universally been recognised as a work by Peter of Spain.
 Another work that has been identified as Peter of Spain’s is a Syncategoreumata (Treatise on Syncategorematic Words), which was probably written some years after the Tractatus.
 Considering the fact that in all the thirteenth-century manuscripts the Syncategoreumata directly follow the Tractatus, and the number of similarities between doctrinal aspects of these two works on logic, it is almost certain that they were written by the same author.
 Both works seem to have originated from Southern France or Northern Spain, the region where we also find the earliest commentaries on these treatises.

 Besides these works on logic, there are other works that have been written by a Peter of Spain.
 In the Petrus Hispanus papa tradition, he is the supposed author of a famous medical work Thesaurus pauperum, as well as fourteen other works on medicine.
 Other works written by (a) Peter of Spain are a Scientia libri de anima, and commentaries on Aristotle's De anima, De morte et vita and De sensu et sensato, and commentaries on works by pseudo-Denys the Areopagite.
 As yet there is no certainty about whether the Peter of Spain who wrote these works is the author of the Tractatus and the Syncategoreumata, or about the dates of their origin.

 Another Peter of Spain, referred to as Petrus Hispanus non-papa, has been identified as the author of the Summa ‘Absoluta cuiuslibet’, a late twelfth-century handbook on syntax closely linked with Priscian’s Institutiones grammatice, libb.
-XVII and XVIII, which became very popular later in the Middle Ages under the name Priscianus minor.
+XVII and XVIII, which became very popular later in the Middle Ages under the name Priscianus minor (Kneepkens 1987).
 The chronology of this work seems to rule out that this Peter of Spain is the same author as the author of the Tractatus.